-Other underwriting expenses represent the general and administrative expenses of our insurance operations including employee salaries and benefits, technology costs, office rent, and professional services fees such as legal, accounting, and actuarial services.
+Other underwriting expenses represent the general and administrative expenses of our insurance operations including employee salaries and benefits, technology costs, office rent, stock-based compensation, and professional services fees such as legal, accounting, and actuarial services.
+In addition, we incurred expense relating to the write-off of unamortized debt issuance costs on our Floating Rate Notes in May 2019.